 5 is the first multiple of 5; 10 is the second multiple; 15, the third; and so on.

-5, then, is a part of each one its multiples except itself.
+5, then, will be a certain part of each one of its multiples.

 5, 10, 15, 20, 25, 30, 35, 40.